roshantaneja/School_Notes/00_INBOX/Re-email.md

 Dear Professor Chaudhary,

 I hope this message finds you well.
-My name is [Your Name] and I am a high school student passionate about pursuing a career in Computer Science.
+My name is Roshan Taneja (son of Abhinav Taneja) and I am a high school student passionate about pursuing a career in Computer Science.
 I am reaching out to you given your vast knowledge and experience in this field and would appreciate any guidance you could provide regarding my future endeavors.

 Over the past few years, I have found myself particularly captivated by computer science, engaging in several programming projects to enhance my understanding and skills.
 These projects have involved different domains such as Python, Machine Learning, Java, and more.
 This exposure has fostered my problem-solving, collaboration, and communication skills, along with a strong foundation in programming.